- 1 1-800-HURT-911® NY Car Accident Attorneys

 While it’s not obvious to people what a lawyer would consider to be a serious injury, injuries in car accidents are more difficult to prove serious.
 New York State No-Fault law states that you can not sue for an injury in a car accident unless it is a “legally defined” serious injury!

-A “legally accepted” serious injury is not an injury that you or your doctor think is serious.
+A “legally defined” serious injury is not an injury that you or your doctor think is serious.
 Think of it as an injury that is legally accepted by the court as serious.
 If more judges had accidents, this probably wouldn’t be a problem!

 This is known as the New York serious injury threshold.
 You should know that it is only required to prove that an injury is serious in a car accident.
 This is not required in motorcycle accidents or any other type of accident.

-Many court decisions dismissing cases, state that the plaintiff failed to prove the injury was serious.
+Many court decisions dismissing cases state that the plaintiff failed to prove the injury was serious.
 Often, this means the attorney failed to prove that the injury is serious.

-While other attorneys often send their clients to defense medical exams alone, we go with you and bring an orthopedic surgeon to your orthopedic exam and a neurologist to your neurology exam to observe the insurance company doctors.
+While other car accident attorneys often send their clients to defense medical exams alone, we go with you and bring an orthopedic surgeon to your orthopedic exam and a neurologist to your neurology exam to observe the insurance company doctors.
 Our doctors write reports of their observations which can prevent your case from getting dismissed.

 Soft Tissue Injuries

-If your car accident attorney and your doctor do not properly document the diagnosis and treatment of your injury, your case will be dismissed because of the plaintiff’s failure to prove that it is a serious injury, even if you had surgery!
+If your car accident attorney and your doctor do not properly document the diagnosis and treatment of your injury, your case will be thrown out of court because of the failure to prove that it is a serious injury, even if you had surgery!